 Before you begin making the jam, have all your jam jars ready and waiting.
 Use either sturdy plastic containers with tight-fitting lids, or short, wide-mouthed glass jars made especially for the freezer.

-It’s best to choose containers that are no bigger than pint-size; the jam will not set up as well in larger containers.
-Wash them as you would any other dishes; there’s no need to boil them like with traditional jam-making.
+It's best to choose containers that are no bigger than pint-size; the jam will not set up as well in larger containers.
+Wash them as you would any other dishes; there's no need to boil them.

 The process itself is simple:

-- Pour it into the fruit and stir for a couple of minutes.
+5) Pour the pectin into the fruit and stir for a couple of minutes.

 Storing Your Jam

 As the name implies, freezer jam is meant to be stored in the freezer.
 In fact, it will keep beautifully in the freezer for up to a year.
 You can also keep freezer jam in the refrigerator for up to three weeks.
-Once you open a container of jam, you should use it within three weeks as well.
 Just remember never to keep freezer jam at room temperature, or it will spoil.